chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

   Enter a value:
 ```

 After pressing `ENTER`, the command will complete and will output an `jenkins-identity` value.
-Note that you may receive a `PermissionDenied` error part way through the apply step.
-If so, run `chainctl auth login` once more, and then `terraform apply` again to resume creating the identity and resources.

 ```
 . . .